corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/cordapp-standard-development-environment/csde.md

 2. Starts an instance of a Postgres Docker container; you will need Docker Engine or Docker Desktop running
 3. Starts the combined worker

-Note, corda takes around a minute to start up, however at present the gradle tasks shows as complete before the start up has finished.
-It is best to poll the cluster with one of the csde-query helpers until it responds, this will tell you the cluster is live and ready to interact.
+Note, Corda takes about one minute to start up.
+However, at present, the Gradle task shows as complete before the start up has finished.
+It is best to poll the cluster with one of the `csde-query` helpers until it responds to confirm if the cluster is live and ready to interact.

 `stopCorda` which: